 Hyundai Kona Electric Seating Capacity: It can accommodate up to five people.

-Hyundai Kona Electric Powertrain: Hyundai offers the Kona Electric with a 39.2kWh battery pack which is paired to a 136PS electric motor that makes 395Nm of torque.
-The Kona Electric delivers an ARAI-tested range of 452 km and can sprint from 0 to 100kmph in just 9.7 seconds.
+Hyundai Kona Electric Powertrain: Hyundai offers the Kona Electric with a 39.2kWh battery pack, paired to an electric motor with an output of 136PS and 395Nm.
+The Kona Electric delivers an ARAI-tested range of 452km and can sprint from 0 to 100kmph in just 9.7 seconds.

 Hyundai Kona Electric Charging: The 50kW fast charger can charge the battery from zero to 80 percent in 57 minutes.
 The 7.2kW AC wall-box charger for home installation takes 6 hours 10 minutes for a full charge.
 There is a small, portable 2.8kW charger that can be plugged into a regular wall socket to fully charge the Kona Electric in around 19 hours.

 Hyundai Kona Electric Driving Modes: It uses a single-speed transmission and driving characteristics can be toggled via these modes: Eco, Eco+, Comfort and Sport.
 There are paddles behind the steering wheel to control the level of regenerative braking too.

-Hyundai Kona Electric Features: Hyundai offers the electrified SUV with a sunroof, auto AC, wireless phone charging, ventilated front seats, rear AC vents, and cruise control.
-It even gets a 10-way power adjustable driver’s seat with lumbar support, 17-inch alloy wheels, LED bi-functional headlamps, LED DRLs, LED taillamps, and roof rails.
+Hyundai Kona Electric Features: The Kona Electric gets a sunroof, auto AC, wireless phone charging, ventilated front seats, rear AC vents, and cruise control.
+It even comes with a 10-way power-adjustable driver’s seat with lumbar support, 17-inch alloy wheels, LED bi-functional headlamps, LED DRLs, LED tail lamps, and roof rails.

-Hyundai Kona Electric Safety: Hyundai has equipped the Kona Electric with six airbags, vehicle stability management, electronic stability control, hill assist control, disc brakes on all four wheels, ISOFIX child seat anchorage, and a rear camera too.
-It also has a virtual engine sound system to warn pedestrians of the silent EV, and a tyre pressure monitoring system too.
+Hyundai Kona Electric Safety: Hyundai has equipped the Kona Electric with six airbags, vehicle stability management, electronic stability control, hill assist control, disc brakes on all four wheels, ISOFIX child seat anchorage, and a rear camera.
+It also has a virtual engine sound system to warn pedestrians of the silent EV as well as a tyre pressure monitoring system.

 Hyundai Kona Electric price list (Variants)